-A public comment/review period notice (Appendix G) outlining the proposed use of funds for the Consolidated Plan's annual Action Plan for the 2010-2011 program year was published April 9, 2010 allowing for a 30-day review/comment period ending May 11, 2010.
-This notice was made in compliance with HUD guidelines and the City of Lancaster's approved Citizen Participation Plan (see Appendix A of the 2010 - 2015 Consolidated Plan).
-No comments were received during the public comment and review period.
+A public comment/review period notice (Appendix G) outlining the proposed use of funds for the Consolidated Plan's annual Action Plan for the 2011-2012 program year was published April 8, 2011 allowing for a 30-day review/comment period ending May 9, 2011.
+This notice was made in compliance with HUD guidelines and the City of Lancaster's approved Citizen Participation Plan (see Appendix A).
+Any comments will be considered and published.

-A notice of public hearing on the proposed annual Action Plan for the 2010-2011 program year was published on April 9, 2010, 30 days in advance of the public hearing in compliance with HUD guidelines and the City of Lancaster's approved Citizen Participation Plan (see Appendix A of the 2010 - 2015 Consolidated Plan).
+A notice of public hearing on the proposed annual Action Plan for the 2011-2012 program year was published on April 8, 2011, 30 days in advance of the public hearing in compliance with HUD guidelines and the City of Lancaster's approved Citizen Participation Plan (see Appendix A).

-A public hearing was held May 11, 2010 to receive public comment on the proposed 2010-2011 Consolidated Plan's One-Year Action Plan and receive City Council action.
-No comments were received during the public hearing held on May 11, 2010.
+A public hearing was held May 10, 2011 to receive public comment on the proposed 2011-2012 Consolidated Plan's One-Year Action Plan and receive City Council action.
+Any comments will be considered and published in the final plan comments will be considered